In the Beginning

 My first few months of lessons were with a small group of other little girls all trying to master the “two-hand twirl” and the “figure 8.”
 Of course both those tricks and all the other fancy moves we learned had to be mastered not only by one hand, but by the other hand too.
 Soon we were also asked to add leg moves such as kicks, jumps, lunges, and turns all while keeping both hands going!
 Thus, my body had to learn all about coordination and balance, not to mention the cardiovascular training it was receiving by using all those big muscle groups.
 To put this into the perspective of learning a new skill, imagine trying to learn to write with your non-dominant hand today.
 How long do you think it would take to master perfect, legible handwriting?

 Within the first year of taking lessons I was marching down main streets in parades all over the Denver area (I was born there, you see).
 Our little group had to toss, lift, scoop, pass, kick, leap and twirl all while lifting each knee alternately making sure to “point those toes” every time.
 Not only that, we had to all do it at precisely the same time, exactly to the beat of the music.
 Whew!
 What a workout!
-We also showed off our talents in recitals that we practiced so hard to perform for.
+We also showed off our talents performing in recitals for which we practiced so hard.
 I remember my teacher telling us we needed to practice an hour a day.
 A whole hour – that’s eons to 5 and 6-year-olds.
 Can you imagine doing something physically demanding that is repetitive for an hour every day?
 Now that’s what I call EXERCISE!

 As my coordination, strength, stamina and flexibility increased I was encouraged by my teacher and my parents to take my skills into the competitive arena.
 For a shy, introverted little person, this would be a major accomplishment.
 I entered my first solo competition at the age of 7.
 While I didn’t place first, I DID earn a smaller trophy and a whole lot of SELF CONFIDENCE.
 From there I began competing in more and more local, regional and state competitions.